This site is written by several people. You can read about them here. The first two mentioned are also the editors.

 Potential career aspirations include: Dinosaur farmer, super-famous celebrity writer, 15th century explorer/cartographer, welfare queen, cyborg.

 Blake has a blog where he talks about living in Korea and whatever else he’s thinking about at the moment.
 You can read it if you like. (http://typusorbisterrarum.com/)

 Susan Graham enjoys singing and reading.
 Someday maybe someone will pay her to do one of those things.
-In the meantime, she lives in Boston where she endeavors to earn a Master’s degree in Children’s Literature and generally makes herself ridiculous, but not in the Pride and Prejudice way.
+She has a Master’s Degree in Children’s Literature and a Master’s Degree in English.
+She lives in Boston where she spends her time as an unpaid intern in various positions having to do with children’s lit publishing and generally makes herself ridiculous, but not in the Pride and Prejudice way.
 She’s no floozy – as far as you know.

 If you enjoy her posts, please subscribe to her children’s literature blog (http://theeldertree.wordpress.com/), follow her on Twitter (@grahamophones) or just become her new best friend.